jhoerr/cloudmesh-manual/docs-source/source/installation/mongo.rst

 To backup and load from the backup you can use:

-.. todo:: the dmin backup needs to be tested.
+.. todo:: the admin backup needs to be tested.

 :: code:: bash